Submitting to PCGS

 - PCGS Secure – World coins

-Can I mix type of submission?
+Can I mix different types of submissions?

 - Grading (raw)